 The budget execution is implemented in accordance with budget distribution, when changes occur in a fiscal year due to administrative promotion or other conditions, it often renders the original budget insufficient or unsuitable.
-This may call for more flexible adjustment such as reserve fund, budget flow, budget downsizing, additional budget and special budget.
+This may call for more flexible adjustment such as reserve fund, budget flow, budget downsizing, retroactive budget increase/decrease and special budgeting.

-(1)Reserve fund: A reserve fund is a preliminary budget heading, and serves to balance the original budget heading in the event of shortages.
-It is divided into the first reserve fund and the secondary reserve fund.
-The first reserve fund is included in the budget of various government agencies.
-Its amount shall not exceed 1% of the total current expenditures and it is subject to approval by a superior agency when drawn on the reserve, and resubmitted to the Executive Yuan's Directorate General of Budget, Accounting & Statistics for future reference.
-The secondary budget is allocated under the general budget and requires approval by the Executive Yuan when drawn on the reserve.
-In the case that the sum of each withdrawal exceeds \$50 million, it requires a voluntary filing in advance with the Executive Yuan, except those appropriated in response to disaster.
-Reserve funds are itemized under current expenditures budgets, while they are audited in accordance with the nature of expenditures for classification either under current expenditures or capital expenditures.
+(1)Reserve fund: A reserve fund is a preliminary budget heading, serves to balance the original budget heading in the event of shortages.
+It is divided into Type 1 reserve fund and Type 2 reserve fund.
+Type 1 reserve fund is included in the budget of various government agencies.
+Its amount shall not exceed 1% of the sum of routine expenditures and it is subject to approval by a superior agency when drawn on the reserve, and resubmitted to the Executive Yuan's Directorate General of Budget, Accounting &.
+Statistics for future reference.
+Type 2 budget is allocated under the total budget and requires approval by the Executive Yuan when

-- (2)Budget flow: As fiscal budget at various government agencies is allocated under specific headings according to plans or by operating categories, when one category is under-funded while the other has a surplus, it is permitted to balance with each other except that none of such funds may be allocated for staffing purpose and the flow is capped at no more than 20% of the scope of a budget. - (3)Budget downsizing: During budget execution in the event that a budget needs to be downsized in support of extraordinary national incidents, a proposal may be motioned by the Executive Yuan requesting the President to issue an executive order that the government agency funding be trimmed down. - (4)Actual revenues/expenditures: This indicates the revenues received and expenditures dispensed. - (5)Expenditures equivalent: This pertains to accounts receivable/payable but needs to be reconciled in the following year.
+- drawn on the reserve.
+In case the sum of each withdrawal exceeds \$50 million, it requires a voluntary filing in advance with the Executive Yuan, except those appropriated in response to disaster.
+Reserve funds are itemized under routine expenditures budgets, while they are audited in accordance with the nature of expenditures for classification either under routine expenditures or capital expenditures. - (2)Budget flow: As fiscal budget at various government agencies is allocated under specific headings according to plans or by operating categories, when one category is under-funded while the other has a surplus, it is permitted to balance with each other except that none of such funds may be allocated for staffing purpose and the flow is capped at no more than 30% of the scope of a budget. - (3)Budget downsizing: During budget execution in the event that a budget needs to be downsized in support of extraordinary national incidents, a proposal may be motioned by the Executive Yuan requesting the president to issue an executive order that the government agency funding be trimmed down. - (4) Actual revenues/expenditures: This indicates the revenues received and expenditures dispensed. - (5)Expenditures equivalent: This pertains to accounts receivable/payable but needs to be reconciled in the following year.
 Upon concluding an accounting year, revenues booked by various agencies but not yet received shall be reclassified as the previous fiscal receivable in the following fiscal year, and the unused funding shall be suspended; however, liabilities accrued but not yet repaid or contractual liabilities, upon the approval by the Executive Yuan within ten days after the conclusion of a fiscal accounting year and presented along with a contract and/or proof of documentation, may be transposed to the following fiscal year as the previous fiscal year's expenditures payable.

-6. Other:
+6. Others: